-Mentored Discussions of Teaching – a program for graduate students and post-doctoral fellows that fosters discussion about teaching and learning through classroom observations, meetings with a faculty mentor, and readings on select pedagogical topics.
+Mentored Discussions of Teaching (MDT) - a quarter-long program that fosters discussion about teaching and learning through classroom observations, meetings with a faculty mentor, and readings on select pedagogical topics.

-CIRTLCast Series - webinars for graduate students and post-doctoral fellows to discuss issues in STEM teaching and learning, including topics on teaching and professional development (students can link in for one or more sessions without advance registration)
+CIRTLCast Series - webinars to discuss teaching and learning, including topics on professional development (students can attend one or more sessions without advance registration).

-CIRTL Online Courses - courses that focus on teaching and learning in STEM (courses vary by semester, advance registration required, space limited).
+CIRTL Online Courses - courses that focus on teaching and learning (courses vary by semester, advance registration required, space limited).